Back to Blog

 Browser text-to-speech

 If you're managing student loan debt, the prospect of high monthly payments can be daunting.
-Fortunately, Income-Driven Repayment (IDR) plans offer a lifeline by tying your payments to your income.
+In 2023, the average student loan debt was over $37,000, a significant burden for many graduates.
+Fortunately, Income-Driven Repayment (IDR) plans offer a lifeline by tying your payments to your income and family size.
 Understanding these plans can help you choose the one that best suits your financial situation.
 Here's a comprehensive look at the different IDR plans available, including their nuances and how they can impact your financial future.

 Understanding the Four Main IDR Plans

 Each IDR plan is designed to ease the burden of student loan payments by adjusting them according to your discretionary income.
-Here's how they break down:
+Discretionary income, in this context, is generally defined as the difference between your adjusted gross income (AGI) and a percentage of the poverty guideline for your family size.
+Here's how the four main IDR plans break down:

 1. Saving on a Valuable Education (SAVE)

 The newest plan to hit the scene, SAVE, is gradually replacing the Revised Pay As You Earn (REPAYE) plan.
-It offers:
+It aims to provide the lowest monthly payments of any IDR plan.

 • Graduate Loans: Payments are 10% of discretionary income.